 - 17.1 The Board will consider applications for personal licences from individuals living in the area of Renfrewshire. - 17.2 Any individual may seek a personal licence.
-The Board will grant a personal licence if it is satisfied that the applicant:- - is over 18 years of age - possesses a relevant licensing qualification - has not had revoked in the previous five years, ending with the day on which the application was received, a personal licence - has not been convicted of any relevant or foreign offence. - 17.3 Where the Police have advised that the applicant has an unspent conviction for a relevant offence, the Board will consider whether the application should be refused under the Act.
-In making a decision the Board will have regard to the seriousness and age of the conviction along with any other circumstances it considers to be relevant. - 17.4 The holder of a personal licence issued by the Board must undertake further training prior to the 5th anniversary of the issue of the licence and each subsequent period of 5 years during which the licence has effect.
+The Board will grant a personal licence if it is satisfied that the applicant:- - is over 18 years of age - possesses a relevant licensing qualification - has not had revoked in the previous five years, ending with the day on which the application was received, a personal licence (except where that revocation arose from a failure to complete refresher training) - has not been convicted of any relevant or foreign offence and the application has not resulted in a notice recommending refusal from the chief constable or other information being provided by the chief constable or a Licensing Standards Officer which they consider relevant. - 17.3 Otherwise, the Board will consider whether the application should be refused under the Act.
+In making a decision the Board will have regard to the seriousness and age of any conviction along with any other circumstances, recommendation or information provided which it considers to be relevant. - 17.4 The holder of a personal licence issued by the Board must undertake further training prior to the 5th anniversary of the issue of the licence and each subsequent period of 5 years during which the licence has effect.
 The licenceholder must produce evidence that the required training has been completed, to the Board no later than 3 months after the expiry of each 5 year period.
 Failure to undertake the training as required or to notify the Board will result in the licence being revoked.

 - 17.5 To comply with paragraph 17.4 above all licenceholders are required to return their original personal licence to the Board along with a copy of any certificate issued as evidence of completion of the required training.
 The licence will be updated and returned. - 17.6 All licenceholders are advised that they have a duty to notify the Board of any change in name or address within one month of that change taking place.
 Any changes should be notified in writing to the Board and be accompanied by the original licence.